DaCoolOne/CS3800-project/README_Lisp.md

 ```
 # An example of using the new lisp flavor
-(import stdio "stdio")
+import stdio "stdio"

+function main () {
-(set n 3) # Can change the 3 to anything
+    set n 3 # Can change the 3 to anything

     if (< n 5) {
         (stdio.print "N is less than 5")
     }
-elseif (= n 5) {
+    elif (= n 5) {
         (stdio.print "N is equal to 5")
     }
     else {
         (stdio.print "N is greater than 5")
     }
+}
 ```

 # Types

+A type is always tacked onto the front of an identifier.
+For example, int_x will be forced to be an integer by the language.
+If an identifier does not have a type written in front of the name, then it is a function.

-While there is planned support for all types in this language, to start off with the language will only support signed ints and string constants.
+While there is planned support for all types in this language, to start off with the language will only support signed ints, arrays, and string constants.

-Integers can be written using hexidecimal (0xAF), binary (0b1100), or decimal (100).
-Boolean expressions will evaluate to true (1) or false (0).
+`int_` - Integers can be written using hexidecimal (0xAF), binary (0b1100), or decimal (100, -200, etc).
+Boolean expressions
+will evaluate to the integers 1 (true) or 0 (false).

-Strings are immutable objects, meaning that in order to modify strings a copy of the string must be created.
+`str_` - Strings are immutable objects, meaning that in order to modify strings a copy of the string must be created.
 This can be done through the string library (planned).

+`float_` - Floating point values (planned).

+`*int_` `*str_` - Pointers / arrays (planned).

 When writing code for the kernel, the first instruction must be to import the standard KERNEL library.
 The KERNEL library includes many preprocessor directives that allow the kernel to deal with interrupts.
 It also includes a few constants that